seanakiyama/c4d/README.md

+Plugin that adds a new Redshift Light that updates based on x-y position and renames the ligt object and also whether it's a Key or Fill light depending on the intensity of the light

 In your Cinema 4D installation folder, navigate to the plugins folder.
 If the folder doesn't exist, create it.
 Create a new folder in the plugins folder named AddRenamedRedshiftLight.
 In the AddRenamedRedshiftLight folder, create a new file named add_renamed_redshift_light.pyp and paste the following code into it: